dansasser/astro-ssr-spa/README.md

 ## 🛠️ Installation and Usage

+To get started with the Astro SSR SPA Template, follow the instructions below or check out our [Getting Started Guide](https://astro-ssr-spa.org/#getting-started) on the official website.
-To get started with this template, you can use either Bun or npm.
+For this project you can use either Bun or npm.
 Choose the method that best fits your environment:

 1. **Initialize the Project**: Create a new project using the Astro CLI: